-Figuring out the boarding process is not always the easiest task because there are so many different types of boarding groups (and sub-groups).
+Figuring out the boarding process for airlines is not always the easiest task because there are so many different types of boarding groups (and sub-groups).

 How many boarding groups does United have?

-United Airlines has a total of five boarding groups:
+United Airlines has a total of five official boarding groups (plus pre-boarding):

 - Pre-boarding (Top tier elites, Military, Disabilities, etc.)

-- Group 1 (Business class in first class, upper elite levels)
+- Group 1 (Business class and first class, upper elite levels)